How to upgrade to Qubes 4.1

 can install it with the following command in the dom0 terminal:

 sudo qubes-dom0-update -y qubes-dist-upgrade

-The upgrade consists of 7 stages - 6 before restarting the system - marked as
+The upgrade consists of seven stages — six before restarting the system —

-“STAGE 0” through “STAGE 6” in the options list below.
-And the 7th stage is
+labeled “STAGE 0” through “STAGE 5” in the options list below.
+The seventh stage

 Full list of options can be obtained with